hardymathieu/xmtp-you-up/README.md

 After looking in their documentation, and some help from Claude, yup, it's real easy to send messages through XMTP.
 The most annoying part is setting up node.js.
 I would have preferred python.

-# Nice to have
+## Nice to have
 if I'm gonna do all that, I might as well have it send me something somewhat useful, and not just a "GM".

-# Setting up Node.js
+# Setting up Node.js & sending a message

 Create a new directory.
 From the terminal, you'd do it like this:
 > mkdir xmtp-you-up